Football in Australia

 Today's schools remain a major breeding ground for young rugby players, with many moving on to club rugby and some graduating to professional levels.

-Australian state rugby union teams participate in an annual provincial competition between teams drawn from Australia, New Zealand and South Africa, known as the Super 14s.
+Australian state rugby union teams participate in an annual provincial competition between teams drawn from Australia, New Zealand and South Africa, known as Super Rugby.

 Internationally Australia's rugby union team is known as The Wallabies.
 Since the late 1990s, The Wallabies have won two World Cup titles (1991 and 1999) and five consecutive Bledisloe Cup titles (1998 to 2003).